 However, to date, most of the research on humulene has focused on animals rather than humans.
 Therefore, more studies are necessary to confirm the clinical usefulness of this compound.

-You can find humulene in a range of everyday herbs and spices as well as some types of beer.
+You can find humulene in a range of everyday herbs and spices and some types of beer.
 It is also abundant in certain cannabis strains, especially those with Girl Scout Cookies genetics.

-Therefore, anyone wishing to increase their intake of humulene should consider these varieties next time they visit the dispensary.
+Therefore, anyone wishing to increase their humulene intake should consider these varieties next time they visit the dispensary.